defold/doc/docs/en/manuals/live-update.md

 ## Splitting .zip archives

-It is often desireable to split the excluded content into several smaller archives for more granular control over resource usage.
+It is often desirable to split the excluded content into several smaller archives for more granular control over resource usage.
 One such example is to split a level based game into multiple level packs.
 Another is to put different holiday themed UI decorations into separate archives and load and mount only the theme currently active in the calendar.

 The resource graph is stored in `build/default/game.graph.json` and it is automatically generated each time the project is bundled.
 The generated file contains a list of all resources in the project and the dependencies of each resource.
 Example entry: